SCS-CBU-CED-IAM/mobileid/README.md

 Open tasks:
 - Validation of the signature and certificate in the response
 - Move from response exception error handling to proper error parsing

+## java

+Contains Java source code examples to invoke the Signature Request service.

+The keystore file `keystore.jks` does not contain any keys.
+Be sure to adjust it with your client certificate content in order to connect to the Mobile ID service.

 ## Known issues